Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment

 The choice of the initial condition for $H$ and the initial conditions for the mosquitoes will impact respectively the initialization of the carrying capacity and the dynamic of the system for at most $12$ months (see Fig. \ref{fig:init H}, page \pageref{fig:init H}, where we have considered extreme initial values for $H(0)$ and for the population).
 That is why, in order to have a reliable estimate of the wild mosquito population at the beginning of the control, i.e. the 1st of Sept.
 2010, we start the simulations at the beginning of January 2009.

-Using the parameters values and the estimates of $\mu_{A,2}$ given in Fig. \ref{fig:1}, we derive the dynamic of the mosquito population in Duparc without release: see Fig. \ref{fig:2}, page \pageref{fig:2}.
-As expected, periods, where the rainfall is low, imply a rapid decay of the population size, leading to an "almost" oscillatory behavior.
+Using the parameters values and the estimates of $\mu_{A,2}$ given in Fig. \ref{fig:1}, page \pageref{fig:1}, we derive the dynamic of the mosquito population in Duparc without release: see Fig. \ref{fig:2}(c), page \pageref{fig:2}. \rewieverTwo{In Fig. \ref{fig:2}(a)-(b), page \pageref{fig:2}, we also show the time evolution if the mean daily Temperature and the mean daily rainfall (mm).} As expected, periods, where the rainfall is low, imply a rapid decay of the population size, leading to an "almost" oscillatory behavior.
 This result is confirmed by Mark-Release-Recapture experiments derived in Duparc \cite{Legoff2019}, where the ratio between the mosquito density/ha within the dry period and the mosquito density/ha within the wet period is a factor $10$, which highlights the importance to consider a temporal dynamic in the parameters.